hardwarehacklab/hardwarehacklab.github.io/app/_posts/2016-01-05-emergence-of-future-reality.md

 ---
 layout       : post
-title     : "Virtual Reality and 3D Video" bodyid    : "stories" bodyclass : "content"
+title        : "Exploring Virtual Reality and 3D Video" bodyid       : "stories" bodyclass    : "content" author       : Andrew McWilliams author_slug  : andrew-mcwilliams
+author_photo : andrew.jpg
 ---
 <p>The tech consortium <a href="http://www.nycmedialab.org/">NYC MediaLab</a> just released an interesting report on the <a href="http://www.nycmedialab.org/wp-content/uploads/2015/12/12.14.VR_.pdf">current state of Virtual Reality</a>.
 It looks at some of the tech, a timeline of recent events and discussion on business opportunities.</p>